RAID Data Recovery Services

 Get Your Data Back In No Time.

 At Five Star Data Recovery, we focus on safe and dependable RAID data recovery.
 We help businesses, IT teams, and individual users.
 If your array has failed because of controller problems, drive wear, or accidental changes, we can help recover your files.
 Our engineers handle all RAID levels—from simple RAID 1 mirroring to complex RAID 10 and RAID 5 arrays.
-We understand how critical RAID systems are to your operations.
-Data from RAID volumes often includes business databases, media libraries, customer records, and other irreplaceable data.
-Our goal is to help you recover data RAID systems store, with a focus on speed, precision, and safety.

 Understanding RAID Systems and Why They Fail

-RAID configurations change based on your needs.
+RAID stands for Redundant Array of Independent Disks.
+It combines several drives into one unit to improve performance, redundancy, or both.
 RAID 0 is best for speed.
 RAID 1 is good for redundancy.
 RAID 5 and RAID 10 offer a balance of protection and performance.

-Power surges and failed rebuilds can also cause data loss.
+Despite their design, RAID drives are not immune to failure.
+Common causes include multiple drive failures, broken RAID controllers, wrong RAID settings, power surges, and failed rebuilds.
 In some cases, a single failed drive in a degraded array can lead to complete system failure.
 Knowing your RAID type and setup is essential when seeking professional data recovery services.

 Our Safe and Secure RAID Recovery Process

+Every RAID recovery starts with detailed diagnostics and mapping of your RAID array.
+We document the block size, parity order, disk sequence, and configuration.
+Our engineers use specialized data recovery tools to identify the layout and virtually reconstruct the array.
 All work is done in a controlled lab using certified equipment.
 If you have a failed rebuild, corrupted files, or lost partitions, we can help.
 We find the problem, fix the issues, and recover your files using professional data recovery software.

 Why We Always Clone Drives First